erik1998serrano/calculator-project/README.md

 -   HTML/SCSS

 1. Create a calculator to be rendered to the html page
-1. it should have number keys from 0 to 9
+1. It should have number keys from 0 to 9
 1. It should have operator keys (+, -, /, \*, =)
 1. It should have a display rendering the current calculation in a box at the top
 1. It should also have a "." key